 Figure 1.
 ATO and angiogenesis

 Mechanism of ATO Effect

-ATO works in different ways, some of which included ATO prompted apoptosis via re-activating the Wnt inhibitor (15), which has a selective effect at low doses on M and C2 phases (16), and acts at a high dose in a cell-cycle-independent manner, with intracellular glutathione content having an important effect on ATO-induced apoptosis (17).
+ATO works in different ways, some of which include ATO-prompted apoptosis via re-activating the Wnt inhibitor (15), which has a selective effect at low doses on M and C2 phases (16), and acts at a high dose in a cell-cycle-independent manner, with intracellular glutathione content having an important effect on ATO-induced apoptosis (17).
 Also, ATO increased the expression of cellular maturation indices and induction of cell differentiation (18).
-Furthermore, ATO can inhibit angiogenesis by impaired VEGF production, and finally, ATO may be involved in the acetylation of histones and interfering with gene transcription (19).
-ATO activates epidermal growth factor receptor (EGFR) via activation of PI3K/AKT pathway in ovarian cancer cells (20).
+Furthermore, ATO can inhibit angiogenesis by impairing VEGF production, and finally, ATO may be involved in the acetylation of histones and interfering with gene transcription (19).
+ATO activates epidermal growth factor receptor (EGFR) via the activation of the PI3K/AKT pathway in ovarian cancer cells (20).
 ATO inhibits the growth of MC/CAR myeloma cells by blocking the cell cycle, which is associated with the induction of cyclin-dependent kinase inhibitors, p21, CDK1, and apoptosis (21).
 There are many studies on the use of ATO in the treatment of the following diseases about the mechanism of ATO effect: CML (22), CLL (23), ALL, multiple myeloma (24), AML (25), advanced hormone-resistant prostate cancer (26, 27), renal cell cancer (21), advanced cervical cancer (28), bladder carcinoma (29).
 The uptake of low solubility ATO in water, such as ATO, is highly dependent on its physical properties.
-ATO salts are more soluble in water and more absorbent than the oxide form.
+ATO salts are more soluble in water and absorbent than the oxide form.